jcockrumReviture/W2_Project_0/README.md

 - If you are clocking in what times your upcoming breaks and clock times are.
 - If you are clocking out, how many hours have been logged.
 ###### a "hours" punch
+- To create a Hours record:
-- for this style you will enter a start time, which will then give you the next time of what hours you should have punched in and out based on a _standard_ work day split
+-- enter a start time, which will then give you the next time of what hours you should have punched in and out -- Hours defaults to a _standard_ work day split
-- This type of punch will be used to correct entered punches
+- This type of punch is used to correct entered punches

 ## This Program will output in 3 ways:
 - The default action is to display the Timesheet of the current period.